 If you’re looking for quick finger foods to serve at your next party, these fun Marinated Antipasto Appetizer Skewers could NOT be easier to prepare!
 They are a quick appetizer for any crowd, made mini sized and can be made ahead of time.

 This post contains affiliate links.
 See my disclosure here.

-These mini appetizer skewers are a fun party snack to serve guests that pairs especially well with a nice bottle of wine!
+These mini appetizer skewers are a fun cold party snack to serve guests that pairs especially well with a nice bottle of wine!
 You’ll want to keep this recipe in your back pocket.